-1.3.3 Test of English as a Foreign Language
+1.3.2 Test of English as a Foreign Language

-An applicant whose native language is other than English must submit scores from the Test of English as a ForeignLanguage (http://www.ets.org/toefl).
-The minimum acceptable score is at least 550 (paper-based TOEFL) or 213 (computer-based TOEFL) or 80 (internet-based TOEFL) or 6.5 (IELTS).
+An applicant whose native language is other than English must submit scores from the Test of English as a ForeignLanguage.
+The minimum acceptable score is at least 80 (internet based TOEFL) or 6.5 (IELTS).
 The At-Home Testing results are not acceptable.

-1.3.4 Application for Admission
+1.3.3 Application for Admission

 Applicants for admission as regular students who reside in the United States, must submit complete applications with accompanying materials online to the Graduate School at least one month before the beginning of the semester in which the applicant intends to begin graduate work.
-Applicants from outside the United States must apply by April 15 for Fall admission, and September 15 for the Spring semester.
+Applicants from outside the United States must apply by April 15 for Fall admission, and September 15 for the Spring admission.
 Sending the original application materials directly to the CE Department will only delay the admission process.